 Like oxygen, water and food, humans need sleep to survive.
 Anyone who has stayed awake through an all-nighter for work or study may have experienced the toll lack of sleep can take on your abilities to get through the next day.

 While it may seem nearly impossible to get the recommended 7-9 hours each night, it’s important to heed warnings to prioritize sleep in order to maintain good health.
-If you find yourself frequently experiencing sleep issues, such as insomnia, it may be time to brush up on some tips that can help you get a good night’s rest.
+If you find yourself frequently experiencing sleep issues, it may be time to brush up on some tips that may help you get a good night’s rest.
 Read on to learn why sleep is so important and how you can implement a few easy changes in your day to improve sleep.

 How Important is Enough Sleep?